Alen Horvat: Career

 In the 2024/25 season, Horvat was the coach of Al Dhafra SC.
 He won the championship with the club and promoted the club to the ADNOC Pro League, which is one of the greatest results in the club's history.

+In April 2026, for 2025/26 season, Horvat was the coach of Al Dhafra SC.
+He was appointed during critical stage of 2025/26 season with club positioned in relegation zone.
+Tasked by board with securing UAE Pro League survival under significant competitive pressure.
+He successfully preserved UAE Pro League status and guided team to safety after taking charge during decisive final phase of season.